 We have found that the costs of DCS, CN, and SCN are all directly proportional to the square-root of the number of nodes in the network.
-Therefore the relative performance of DCS versus CN/SCN is unaffected by network size.
+Therefore, the relative performance of DCS versus CN/SCN is unaffected by network size.
 The exact shape of the relative best performance regions for the two approaches do change depending on the query type (ALL, ANY) and the use/non-use of summary aggregation; however, we find in all cases that the unstructured CN/SCN approach generally outperforms the DCS strategy when the number of events per epoch is large, while the reverse is true for small number of events, particularly for higher query rates.
 A possible explanation for this is that, relatively speaking, the query cost burden is reduced in structured strategies like DCS when compared with an unstructured strategy like CN/SCN because the use of hashing provides a predetermined location to pick up information about all events.
 But this comes at the expense of a higher cost burden in event notification since all events must be transmitted to a generally non-local hash location.
-Thus a hash-based push-pull scheme like DCS favors high query rates but low event rates, compared to an pathintersection based push-pull scheme like CN/SCN.
+Thus a hash-based push-pull scheme like DCS favors high query rates but low event rates, compared to a path-intersection based push-pull scheme like CN/SCN.
+It is possible that considering replication of event storage locations in DCS changes this tradeoff.
+This can be explored in future work.

-Our analysis reveals the existence of event rate thresholds for aggregate ALL-type queries ($\Theta \approx 39.78$) as well for as ANY-type queries ($\Theta{lower} \approx 1.56, \Theta{upper} \approx 3.16$), that dictate which protocol should be used in a given application scenario regardless of the query probability.
-It is remarkable that these thresholds are also independent of the network size.
+Our analysis reveals the existence of event rate thresholds for aggregate ALLtype queries ($\Theta \approx 39.78$) as well for as ANY-type queries ($\Theta{lower} \approx 1.56$, $\Theta{upper} \approx 3.16$), that dictate which protocol should be used in a given application scenario regardless of the query probability.
+Moreover, we believe that these magic numbers will exist even in the case of a random deployment of sensor nodes.
+This remains a promising future research direction.
+We are currently implementing simulations and considering extending the analysis to further study the behavior of these strategies with a random deployment of sensor nodes.

-Besides offering some concrete guidelines for practitioners, this study suggests a number of interesting directions for future work.
-These include extensions of the analysis taking into account different deployment topologies, different cost metrics (including other energy models, as well as delay), and allowing multiple querying sinks.
+Besides offering some concrete guidelines for practitioners, this study suggests a number of other interesting directions for future work.
+Our analysis can be extended to include other querying protocols enabling comparison of various proposed schemes under a common framework.
+These include extensions of the analysis taking into account different deployment topologies, different cost metrics (including other energy models, as well as delay), different types of queries (for example, complex queries involving multiple attributes) and allowing multiple querying sinks.
 The theoretical results we present should also be validated through experiments on a real application/test-bed.